ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

  * **`viewportTopOffset`** &ndash; The offset (in pixels) from the top of the viewport used when positioning a sticky toolbar.
 Useful when a page with which the editor is being integrated has some other sticky or fixed elements (e.g. the top menu).
 Thanks to setting the toolbar offset, the toolbar will not be positioned underneath or above the page's UI.

  * **`shouldNotGroupWhenFull`** &ndash; When set to `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.
-This setting is `false` by default, what enables items grouping.
+This setting is `false` by default, which enables items grouping.

 #### Separating toolbar items